timgilbert/long-war-unix-installer/README.md

 	% ./install.py --uninstall Long_War_3_Beta_13-88-3-0b13
 	Reverted to backup "Long_War_3_Beta_13-88-3-0b13"

-**Howveer, please note that this is alpha-quality software at best!** I try to be careful but make no guarantees.
+**However, please note that this is alpha-quality software at best!** I try to be careful but make no guarantees.
 If nothing else, you should be able to revert to your vanilla install by using the "Verify Integrity of Game Cache" option from Steam.